Essembly: Groups

 While social groups in and of themselves are not unique to Essembly, the roles they play are different than groups on more traditional social-networking websites.
 While members can create groups with any stated purpose, they are frequently created with members sharing a common political ideal or support for a specific issue.
 Groups can post internal resolves that only members can vote on and discuss; alternatively, group administrators can post universal resolves under the group's name, viewable and open to discussion for the entire website.

 Ideological Proximity

 Essembly users can compare their political compatibility with other members (or even entire groups) by using the "Ideological Proximity" number, found in the user's profile.
 The number represents how likely you are to agree with the other user, based on voting histories with resolves.
 An ideological proximity of 100 means that the users have voted the same on every single resolve that they've both voted on, while a 0 means that they have voted opposite on every resolve.
 Users can bring up a list that shows each resolve in question and how each person voted, as well as which resolves that they voted on individually.

-Legacy

-Essembly failed to gain a larger following after splitting into ideologically polarized splinter communities.
-One of those splinters spawned a "drunk dialing" group, a Facebook group, and multiple conventions to meet other users—all managed by the Chicago-based group responsible for the initial problems.
-The Chicago splinter group has remained ideologically exclusive and continued for several years to engage in similar behaviours that resulted in the site's dismantling.
-To date there is no official essembly community.